zardra/nuclide/docs/_docs/editor/basics.md

 ### Context-Aware Menu

-A context-aware menu appears when you *right-click* in the editing area.
+A context-aware menu appears when you *right-click* in the Editing Area.
 This menu provides options such as adding and closing panes, setting and removing breakpoints, showing line-by-line blame (if that information is available), etc.